Bighorn River water or watershed scenery in Wyoming

 Best flows

 Use USGS 06279500 at Kane as the live downstream flow trend and keep the Thermopolis source for reach context.
-Stable flow is the best fit; fast rising water, heavy wind, or unclear access boundaries should shorten the plan.
+Stable flow is the best fit.
+Fast rising water, heavy wind, or unclear access boundaries should shorten the plan.

-When to skip
+When to leave

-Skip or reset the plan when Wyoming regulations are unclear, when wind makes casting or boat control poor, when downstream flow is rising hard, when public access boundaries are not obvious, or when the day depends on Montana Bighorn assumptions.
+Skip or reset the plan when Wyoming rules are unclear, when wind makes casting or boat control poor, when downstream flow is rising hard, when public access boundaries are not obvious, or when the day depends on Montana Bighorn assumptions.

 Local plan